 Read more about childhood immunisation, and the National Immunisation Program Schedule.

 The immunisations you may need are decided by your health, age, lifestyle and occupation.
 Together, these factors are referred to as HALO.

-Talk to your doctor or immunisation provider if you think you or someone in your care has health, age, lifestyle or occupation factors that could mean immunisation is necessary.
-You can check your immunisation HALO using the Immunisation for Life infographic (pdf)
+Talk to your doctor or immunisation provider if you think you or someone in your care may need immunisation, based on their HALO.
+You can check your immunisation HALO using the Immunisation for Life infographic.

 Where to get help